Tree of Life Immigration Legal Aid is open every 2nd and 4th Sunday (excluding holidays) from 4:30-6:30 PM or by appointment.

-Tree of Life Immigration Legal Aid Clinic is a ministry of Tree of Life Anglican Church and the Anglican Immigration Initiative.
-The goal of this legal aid ministry is to assist low-income immigrants in filing government documents that will allow them to work lawfully, or let their families reunite and/or stay together, or help them become citizens.
-We also to raise awareness in the wider community about the needs of our immigrant neighbors.
-This legal aid ministry also gives us a practical way to show the love of Jesus Christ to our immigrant neighbors.
+Tree of Life Immigration Legal Aid Clinic is a ministry of Tree of Life Anglican Church and Anglican Immigration Ministries.
+The goal of this legal aid ministry is to assist low-income immigrants in filing government documents that will allow them to work lawfully, let their families reunite and/or stay together, and help them find the stability that comes with legal residency and citizenship.
+We also raise awareness in the wider community about the needs of our immigrant neighbors.
+This legal aid ministry gives us a practical way to show the love of Jesus Christ to our immigrant neighbors.

 Why a Church-Based Clinic?

 Immigrants are valuable members of our community, but sometimes misunderstand the legal options available to them.
 For example, notarios, i.e. unauthorized legal practitioners, often target immigrants, making grand promises about getting visas for immigrants and their families and charging exorbitant prices while producing few results, if any.